MicrosoftDocs/nav-content/dynamics-nav-app/across-income-documents.md

 ---
 title: Work with Incoming Documents
-description: You can manage incoming external business documents, such as payment receipts or PDFs, manage OCR tasks, and convert files to electronic documents and records in Financials.
+description: You can manage incoming external business documents, such as payment receipts or PDFs, manage OCR tasks, and convert files to electronic documents and records in Dynamics NAV.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP